laro/Cilia/README.md

-# Cin
+# Cilia
 **C++ with CamelCase Style**
 I'd like to have the standard library / STL roughly in the [style of Qt](https://wiki.qt.io/Qt_Coding_Style), and (a variant of) Qt with the standard library / STL classes as base (and with exceptions, and with namespaces instead of the prefix "Q").

 **C++ with Simplified Syntax**
 Many of C++'s shortcomings stem from the fact that it inherited from C or that backwards compatibility with existing code must be guaranteed.
-Cin can call into C++ (and vice versa), but is a separate language, so its syntax does not need to be backwards compatible.
+Cilia can call into C++ (and vice versa), but is a separate language, so its syntax does not need to be backwards compatible.

 **C++ without Semicolons**
 When we are at it, after a quick look at Python.

 ## Introduction
-- **Cin**,
+- **Cilia**,
-  as in "cinema" or "sin"
+    - Plural form of cilium
+    - Similar to "C" and "Julia" (so maybe I should add some more of Julias features)
     - The names [D](https://dlang.org/), [C2](http://c2lang.org/), [Cone](https://cone.jondgoodwin.com/), and [Cpp2](https://github.com/hsutter/cppfront#cppfront) were already taken `¯\_(ツ)_/¯`.
 - "Improved" C++
     - with a **simplified** syntax,
     - in the **[style of Qt](https://wiki.qt.io/Qt_Coding_Style)**, Objective-C, Java, JavaScript, Kotlin, Swift
-    - Isomorphic mapping of all C++ functionality to Cin possible
+    - Isomorphic mapping of all C++ functionality to Cilia possible
         - only with other/better/shorter "expression".
     - C++ "Successor Language"
         - like [Carbon](https://github.com/carbon-language/carbon-lang) or [Circle](https://github.com/seanbaxter/circle),